 In today’s fast evolving society, companies and institutions have become highly dependent on information-processing systems and, by extension, on waterproof security systems.
 As a result, the role of a security officer (CISO, DPO, …) has changed significantly over the past few years.
 To meet present-day stringent cybersecurity requirements, the security officer must be well aware of the organization’s mission and vision, have insight into its security IT architecture and be capable of encouraging the conscious use of information within the organization.

-The Master Class Information Security Management – a collaborative effort of Antwerp Management School, TIAS School for Business and Society and EuroCIO – offers the required up-to-date knowledge for information security professionals to excel in the governance and management of their IT security responsibilities.
+The Master Class Information Security Management – a collaborative effort of Antwerp Management School and EuroCIO – offers the required up-to-date knowledge for information security professionals in order to excel in the governance and management of their IT security responsibilities.
 The program has a managerial focus.

-- Learn how to develop and implement information security & risk management strategies and policies, tailored to the specific needs of the organization;
+- Learn how to develop and implement information security & risk management strategies and policies, tailored to the specific needs of your organization;

-- Become the information security intermediary between management, IT department and operational units within the organization;
+- Become the information security intermediary between board, management, scrum teams, business development, IT and operational units within your organization;

-- Join a program of two leading business schools and EuroCIO.
-The program is compliant with the EU e-Competence framework (e-CF), the EU e-Leadership program and is endorsed by the European CIO Association (EuroCIO).
+- The program is compliant with the EU e-Competence Framework (e-CF), the EU e-Leadership program and is endorsed by the European CIO Association (EuroCIO).

 After attending this program, participants have further developed their professional skills: